 This autumn, you will have the chance to participate in Community Bootcamp in Košice: 5 day-long workshops full of custom-made education and vocational training.
 You will network and receive mentorship from international experts with successful experience in areas such as leading co-working centres/communities and crowdfunding finance.

-Apply until the 5th of May through this short form.
 Entrance fee for the chosen participants is €50.
+Applications are now closed.

 What will you learn?